 C-Reactive Protein (CRP)

-The CRP test is not diagnostic, but it provides information to a health practitioner as to whether inflammation is present.
-This information can be used in conjunction with other factors such as signs and symptoms, physical exam, and other tests to determine if someone has an acute inflammatory condition or is experiencing a flare-up of a chronic inflammatory disease.
-The health practitioner may then follow up with further testing and treatment.
+The CRP test is not diagnostic, but it provides information to your healthcare practitioner as to whether inflammation is present, without identifying the source of the inflammation.
+This information can be used in conjunction with other factors such as signs and symptoms, physical exam, and other tests to determine if you have an acute inflammatory condition or are experiencing a flare-up of a chronic inflammatory disease.
+Your healthcare practitioner may then follow up with further testing and treatment.

 This standard CRP test is not to be confused with an hs-CRP test.
 These are two different tests that measure CRP and each test measures a different range of CRP level in the blood for different purposes:

-- The standard CRP test measures markedly high levels of the protein to detect diseases that cause significant inflammation.
-It measures CRP in the range from 10 to 1000 mg/L.
+- The standard CRP test measures high levels of the protein observed in diseases that cause significant inflammation.
+It measures CRP in the range from 8 to 1000 mg/L (or 0.8 to 100 mg/dL).

-- The hs-CRP test accurately detects lower levels of the protein than the standard CRP test and is used to evaluate individuals for risk of cardiovascular disease.
-It measures CRP in the range from 0.5 to 10 mg/L. (See the article on hs-CRP.)
+- The hs-CRP test precisely detects lower levels of the protein than that measured by the standard CRP test and is used to evaluate individuals for risk of cardiovascular disease.
+It measures CRP in the range from 0.3 to 10 mg/L. (See the article on hs-CRP.)

-For example, CRP may be used to detect or monitor significant inflammation in an individual who is suspected of having an acute condition, such as:
+For example, CRP may be used to detect or monitor significant inflammation in acute conditions, such as:

-The CRP test is useful in monitoring people with chronic inflammatory conditions to detect flare-ups and/or to determine if treatment is effective.
+The CRP test is useful in monitoring chronic inflammatory conditions to detect flare-ups and/or to determine if treatment is effective.
 Some examples include:

-CRP may sometimes be ordered along with an erythrocyte sedimentation rate (ESR), another test that detects inflammation.
-While the CRP test is not specific enough to diagnose a particular disease, it does serve as a general marker for infection and inflammation, thus alerting health practitioners that further testing and treatment may be necessary.
+CRP may sometimes be ordered along with an erythrocyte sedimentation rate (ESR), another test that detects inflammation, or procalcitonin, a test that indicates sepsis.
+While the CRP test is not specific enough to diagnose a particular disease, it does serve as a general marker for infection and inflammation, thus alerting healthcare practitioners that further testing and treatment may be necessary.
 Depending on the suspected cause, a number of other tests may be performed to identify the source of inflammation.

 When is it ordered?

-The CRP test may be ordered when an individual is suspected of having a serious bacterial infection based on the person's medical history and signs and symptoms.
-It may be ordered, for example, when a newborn shows signs of infection or when an individual has symptoms of sepsis, such as fever, chills, and rapid breathing and heart rate.
+The CRP test may be ordered when it is suspected that you have a serious bacterial infection based on your medical history and signs and symptoms.
+It may be ordered, for example, when a newborn shows signs of infection or when you have symptoms of sepsis, such as:

 It may also be ordered on a regular basis to monitor conditions such as rheumatoid arthritis and lupus and is often repeated at intervals to determine whether treatment is effective.
 This is particularly useful for inflammation problems since CRP levels drop as inflammation subsides.